 Supernodes are high performance blockchain nodes which form the backbone of the NEM blockchain network.
 Accounts with 3,000,000 or more XEM can operate a supernode, either from a local computer or from a cloud-hosted server.
 Supernodes are required to be up and running 24 hours per day, processing all transactions.

 The NEM network has two layers.
 The supernode layer keeps the system powerful and fast, whilst ensuring that it maintains efficiency and optimum performance.
 This layered design allows the second layer of wallets and third party apps to use the entire network without downloading or processing the entire blockchain.

 Supernode accounts are required to hold at least 3,000,000 XEM, and are tested 4 times per day on their bandwidth, chain height, chain parts, computing power, version, ping and responsiveness to make sure that they are performing the highest standards.
-If they meet all these requirements, they receive their daily reward.

 |Bandwidth||5,000 kbit/s or higher.||2MB downloads averaged from 3 nodes.|